 Toward that end, The Transformation Center is partnering with researchers from Cambridge Health Alliance and Mass General who are working with us with integrity so that policy makers, medical providers and other stakeholders can learn more about what brown and black people need for greater wellness and increased access to medical care.

 The Racist History of American Medicine Video at Top Buzz

 For many African Americans however, the topic of our participation in medical research has a long horrifying history.
 During this Black History month, let us remember those men and women who were forced against their will or without their knowledge, to give their bodies, minds and lives in the name of medical science.

 The Pipeline2Proposal (P2P) Community Advisory Council is funded by a grant from the Patient Centered Outcomes Research Institute.
-For a description of the project go to PCORI link.
 The grant helps The Transformation Center work toward the elimination of healthcare disparities by inviting Blacks to voice what is and what isn’t working in terms of their communities’ mental health needs and explores potential research questions that could make a difference locally.

 2nd BUR Celebration and Forum